 The project now moves into its second phase which will adopt an action research approach for stakeholder engagement at the regional level towards uptake of tools and approaches to enhance food safety in informal markets in Africa.

-To find out more, visit the project website or view the project publications.
+For more information, visit the project web page or view the project publications.